Psychedelic/dab/README.md

 By creating an open data protocol for these, we can enable: ✨

-- Blockchain-wide user-profiles & data users can take anywhere (your avatar, contacts, canisters, etc.).
+- Blockchain-wide user-profiles & data users can take anywhere (your avatar, contacts, etc.)
 - Auto-surfacing of verified tokens, NFTs, Dapps as well as user balances and owned assets in-apps.
 - Add a naming & metadata layer (name, description, image, etc.) to Canister & Principal IDs.

-DAB takes a role in pushing the composability of the Internet Computer forward, by replacing siloed (or app-specific) data with network-wide data, naming conventions, and metadata that the entire network can consume to have a cohesive and interconnected experience! **DAB is currently in development**, and coming soon.
+DAB takes a role in pushing the composability of the Internet Computer forward, by replacing siloed (or app-specific) data with network-wide data, naming conventions, metadata, and quality assurance that the entire network can consume to have a cohesive, interconnected, and safer experience! **DAB is currently in development**, and coming soon.
 The features above represent our vision for DAB, and we are starting with the implementations (V0) seen below.

 [Visit DAB's website](https://dab.ooo/) to stay up to date with its release, and make early submissions to our Token, NFTs, and Dapp lists/registries.

 ### Roadmap (Tentative)

-* [x] V1- User profiles / User Data (e.g name, avatar, owned canisters)
+* [x] V1- User profiles / User Data (e.g name, avatar, etc.)
 * [x] Address book registry (private contact list)
-* [ ] Canister metadata registry (in development)
-* [ ] Principal IDs, Canister ID metadata registry
+* [ ] Principal IDs, Canister ID metadata registries (in development)
 * [ ] Canister, Token, NFTs, Dapps registries

 ---